Our application and database are hosted by Heroku and Amazon Web Services.

 - Contact FBI.

-- Contact operators for any systems used in the attack, their systems may also have been compromised.
+Contact operators for any systems used in the attack, their systems may

 - Contact cyber insurance provider.